-2020 has been a year of great uncertainty.
+2020 was a year of great uncertainty.
 Since the outbreak of COVID-19, we have slowly grown accustomed to the daily disruption.
-A recent report on the consumer hygiene trends and behaviours that have emerged from the COVID-19 pandemic suggests that we are collectively adapting our behaviour to accommodate and minimise the impact.
+A recent 2020 report on the consumer hygiene trends and behaviours that have emerged from the COVID-19 pandemic suggests that we are collectively adapting our behaviour to accommodate and minimise the impact.
 Those of an optimistic mindset could be forgiven for thinking that the collective sacrifices all of us have made are winning the battle against COVID-19.

 And it’s true that some good has come from the crisis so far.
 Evidence suggests that many of us are a little more community spirited than before, with a survey in April 2020 showing that 77% of UK adults thought people were doing more to help others since the pandemic started.
 More of us are talking to neighbours.
 We’re joining local WhatsApp groups.
 Even volunteering.
 Maybe one upside to the significant downside that is COVID-19 is an increased sense of togetherness.